stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 restore-data     Bound    pvc-267335ff-a6ca-11e9-9f3a-42010a800050   1Gi        RWO            standard       30s
 ```

-Notice the `STATUS` field. `Bound` indicates that PVC has been initialized from the respective VolumeSnapshot.
+Notice the `STATUS` field.
+It indicates that the respective PV has been provisioned and initialized from the respective VolumeSnapshot by CSI driver and the PVC has been bound with the PV.

->Note:The [volumeBindingMode](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode) field controls when volume binding and dynamic provisioning should occur.
+>The [volumeBindingMode](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode) field controls when volume binding and dynamic provisioning should occur.
 Kubernetes allows `Immediate` and `WaitForFirstConsumer` modes for binding volumes.
 The `Immediate` mode indicates that volume binding and dynamic provisioning occurs once the PVC is created and `WaitForFirstConsumer` mode indicates that volume binding and provisioning does not occur until a pod is created that uses this PVC.
 By default `volumeBindingMode` is `Immediate`.

+>If you use `volumeBindingMode: WaitForFirstConsumer`, respective PVC will be initialized from respective VolumeSnapshot after you create a workload with that PVC.
+In this case, Stash will mark the restore session as completed with phase `Unknown`.

 **Verify Restored Data :**